What are ledger entries?

 Payment date calculation

-Payment dates are calculated based on the transaction approval date and payment method:- PIX: Same day (D+0)
+Payment dates are calculated based on the transaction approval date and payment method.
+“Business day” excludes weekends and official FEBRABAN banking holidays for Brazil.| Payment method | Payment date calculation |

 Installment support

-- Calculate actual totals from generated entries
+- Sum actual amounts from generated CREDIT entries by type

 Σ(installments) = expected_total exactly.